 A 100g weight saving isn’t huge, but a pair of Supersonics is just £20.
 There aren’t many places on a bike where you can get a weight saving of 5g/£.
 If you’re replacing a bike’s stock tyres with lighter rubber, it’s definitely worth getting better lighter tubes too.

 The market for standard inner tubes has become very competitive in the last couple of years.
-With a claimed weight of around 100g, these tubes are stonking value at around two quid each, 10% off if you buy five, and 15% off for ten.
+With a claimed weight of around 100g, these tubes are stonking value at around two quid each (£1.49 for the short-valve version), 10% off if you buy five, and 15% off for ten.